-2.7 Connecting and calibrating a display
+2.6 Connecting and calibrating a display

 One of the ways to interact with the board is via an external display (with or without touchscreen component).
 If you want to use a display for video output from the LIME board the best way is to use the LCD\CON row of pins.
-The step between the pins of the connector is the smaller one - only 0.05" (compared to 0.1" of bigger boards).